sidsapien/sidsapien.github.io/_posts/2020-03-23-coronavirus-world-economy.md

 image: assets/images/economic_crisis.jpg
 permalink: coronavirus-world-economy
 tags: [Coronavirus, COVID-19, America, China, India, GDP]
+description: COVID-19 Pandemic has taken us back to the Great Depression.
 ---
 The globalized, industrialized, and incessantly-driven economic world that we live in is similar to an amateur riding a bicycle.
 The moment he bears a shock, there is a genuine fear of halting down and falling off the ridge.
 The COVID-19 Pandemic is fast-emerging as the greatest shock of our times to the world economy.